whospark/whospark/README.md

 My work includes designing and executing campaigns, leading cross-project collaborations, managing Discord, Telegram, and X communities, and driving user acquisition through influencer and quest-based strategies.

-I focus on execution—turning attention into active users, improving engagement, and building communities that sustain long-term growth.
+I focus on execution-turning attention into active users, improving engagement, and building communities that sustain long-term growth.

 Currently exploring opportunities where I can contribute to community growth, partnerships, and ecosystem strategy in Web3.